Wild Maine Blueberry Cobbler

 - 2 cups unbleached all-purpose flour

 - 3 Tablespoons sugar

 - 1 stick unsalted butter, chilled and cut into pieces

-- Preheat oven to 425 degrees F. Butter a 2- to 3-quart heavy baking dish.
+- Preheat oven to 425 degrees F. Butter a 2-3 quart heavy baking dish.

 - Gently stir blueberries, lemon zest, Wild Maine Blueberry Jam and cinnamon together in a bowl.
 Pour into prepared dish.

-- Combine flour, 1 tablespoon of the sugar, baking powder and salt in a food processor and process briefly to blend.
+- Combine flour, 1 Tablespoon of the sugar, baking powder and salt in a food processor and process briefly to blend.
 Add butter and pulse until mixture resembles coarse meal.
-Pour in half & half and pulse just until dough begins to pull together.
+Pour in half and half and pulse just until dough begins to pull together.

-- Bake until crust is lightly browned and berries are hot, 25 to 30 minutes.
+- Bake until crust is lightly browned and berries are hot, 25-30 minutes.
 Remove from oven and let stand for at least 15 minutes before serving.
 Serve with sweetened whipped cream, vanilla ice cream or yogurt.